nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 # ClientGrid User Guide

-ClientGrid is an **address book** targeted for English-speaking real estate agents within Singapore to efficiently manage client contacts, including buyers and sellers.
-It provides a streamlined way to organize client data and monitor the buying or selling process while maintaining core address book functionality.
-The default language of communication of ClientGrid is English.
+ClientGrid is an address book targeted for English-speaking real estate agents within Singapore to efficiently manage client contacts, properties and meeting schedule.
+It provides a streamlined way to organize these data while maintaining core address book functionality.
+The default language of communication in ClientGrid is English.

 <!-- * Table of Contents -->